Gradebook in Moodle

 Troubleshooting

-Sometimes totals may not appear correctly, maybe the grade is way to low or high- this is probably related to the exclude empty grades setting or from having grade items hidden from students (students will see a grade without those hidden items whereas you will see the calculation including them.)
+Sometimes grade totals may not appear correctly.
+Grades can be too low or too high.
+This is probably related to the exclude empty grades setting or having grade items hidden from students.

 View Related Articles